alexeyev-xyz/blog/_posts/2013-10-29-the-reincarnation-of-tweety.md

 ---
-layout:post
+layout: post
-title:The reincarnation of Tweety tags:[Imported]
+title: The reincarnation of Tweety
+date: {fullDate} 00:00:00 +0300
+tags: [Imported]
 ---
 # The reincarnation of Tweety